 Like many other cookie recipes, the directions are the same:

-Mix the wet ingredients together into a bowl.
+- Mix the wet ingredients together into a large bowl.
 In a separate bowl, mix together the dry ingredients.

-Then combine the dry ingredients to the wet ingredients.
+- Then combine the dry ingredients to the wet ingredients.
 Let sit for a few minutes, to let the flour and oats soak up the moisture.